 ALERT maintains a stud book of all lions owned by the charity.
 Our operational partners Antelope Park and Lion Encounter operate the same system for all lions owned by them.
 All lions are micro-chipped and a register is maintained with local wildlife authorities and consultant vets.

-As at 12th March 2014 a total of 115 lions are part of the African Lion Rehabilitation & Release into the Wild Program, and a further 36 are being provided sanctuary.
+As at 3rd August 2014 a total of 130 lions are part of the African Lion Rehabilitation & Release into the Wild Program, of which 24 are in release sites.
+A further 35 lions are being provided sanctuary.

 THE FOLLOWING LIONS ARE OWNED BY ALERT: